-Extrahepatic Conditions Associated with Hepatitis C
+Extrahepatic Conditions and Hepatitis C

 There are many extrahepatic conditions associated with hepatitis C. Often, patients and family are not aware of related conditions.
-Many hepatitis c patients will experience extrahepatic manifestations (conditions outside of the liver).
+Many hepatitis C patients will experience extrahepatic manifestations (conditions outside of the liver).

 Some conditions are more common, while some are less frequent.
 Autoimmune conditions can often appear with hepatitis C as well as other conditions relating to the heart, kidney’s, metabolic syndrome (like diabetes), and central nervous system disorders.
 Some conditions can be resolved after hepatitis C treatment with the elimination of the virus.

 Extrahepatic conditions and hepatitis C: autoimmune disorders

 - Thyroid conditions like hypothyroidism and hyperthyroidism are autoimmune disorders.
 Hypothyroidism (Hashimoto's thyroiditis is the most common thyroid disorder associated with hepatitis C.)

 - Mixed cryoglobulinemia are abnormal proteins in the blood that clump together that cause blood to thicken in lower temperatures.
 This impairs blood circulation which can damage skin, joints, nerves and other organs, particularly the kidneys and liver.
 Mixed cryoglobulinemia can cause pain in the joints and muscles.

 - Fibromyalgia is a disorder associated with musculoskeletal pain.
 Patients can also experience fatigue, sleep, memory and mood problems, and other associated disorders.